julep-ai/julep/docs/python-sdk-docs/julep/managers/doc.md

-    agent_id (Optional[Union[str, UUID]]): The UUID of the agent or None. user_id (Optional[Union[str, UUID]]): The UUID of the user or None. doc (DocDict): A dictionary containing the document data for the resource being created.
+    agent_id (Optional[Union[str, UUID]]): The UUID of the agent or None. user_id (Optional[Union[str, UUID]]): The UUID of the user or None. doc (DocDict): A dictionary containing the document data for the resource being created. metadata (Dict[str, Any]): Optional metadata for the document.
+Defaults to an empty dictionary.

 Returns:
     Union[ResourceCreatedResponse, Awaitable[ResourceCreatedResponse]]: The response after creating the resource, which could be immediate or an awaitable for asynchronous execution.